jozu-ai/kitops/docs/src/docs/next-steps.md

 ## Making your own Kitfile

 A Kitfile is the configuration document for your ModelKit.
 It's written in YAML so it's easy to read.
 There are four main parts to a Kitfile:
-1. ModelKit metadata in the `package` section, including the author, description, and license
+1. The `package` section: Metadata about the ModelKit, including the author, description, and license
-1. Path to the Jupyter notebook folder in the `code` section
+1. The `code` section: Path to any codebases related to the project, including Jupyter notebook folders
-1. Path to the datasets in the `datasets` section (you can have multiple datasets in the same page)
+1. The `datasets` section: Path to any datasets
-1. Path to the serialized model in the `model` section
+1. The `model` section: Path to the serialized model

 A Kitfile only needs the `package` section, plus one of the other sections.